SunWeb3Sec/DeFiHackLabs/tutorials/usersec/02/en/readme.md

 <div align=center>
 <img src="https://user-images.githubusercontent.com/107821372/211494798-2bc71cee-c31a-4ee3-8c19-15e06cb88a2a.jpeg" alt="Cover" width="80%"/>
 </div>
-<p align="center"">Figure 1.3 / Attacker sends phishing link via SMS, redirecting the victim to the mobile phishing site.</p>
+<p align="center">Figure 1.3 / Attacker sends phishing link via SMS, redirecting the victim to the mobile phishing site.</p>

 Credential phishing attacks are a low-cost and high-paying method for hackers because it costs only a few dollars to send 100,000 phishing messages.
 However, if just one or two people fall into these traps, the hack may be profitable, sometimes they even make extremely high illegal profits.